work-saddam/Reactjs/Chapter06-Exploring the world (useEffect)/Theory/Episode 06 - Theory.md

 A: The `data` object, returned by the `await fetch()`, is a generic placeholder for multiple data formats. so we can extract the `JSON object` from a `fetch` response by using `await data.json()`.
 `data.json()` is a method on the data object that lets you extract a `JSON object` from the data or response.
-The method returns a promise because we have used `await` keyword. so `data.json()` returns a promise resolved to a `JSON object`.
+The method returns a promise that why we have used `await` keyword. so `data.json()` returns a promise resolved to a `JSON object`.

+1. fetch() makes the HTTP request and return a Response object(data object).
+2. data.json() reads the body of the response(data) stream and parse it as JSON.